 You can use this natural cough remedy to treat coughs whether it's a lingering, dry cough, or one with a lot of mucous that needs to be broken up.
 It seems as though every household has at least one round of the common cold annually which includes coughs, sore throats, and runny noses.

-It's important to note that I am not a certified medical practitioner or a certified herbalist, and this post is not intended to diagnose or treat but is for informational purposes only.
+It's important to note that I am not a certified medical practitioner, and this post is not intended to diagnose or treat but is for informational purposes only.
 Please contact your medical care professional before introducing new herbal remedies into your wellness routine.

 Why Do We Cough?